system-zero/system-zero/data/docs/la.md

 old 32bit netbook computer.
 And this is enough.
 Plus it runs on ridiculously low memory resources.

+All the allocated resources are releasing soon as we get out of scope, pretty much the same C way.

 At September Equinox day of 2021, the syntax and semantics, are nearly stable.
 Very few will change, and a few left to be implemented.
 Of course the logical aim here is that both the syntax and semantics